HexTank/SmartLINK/README.md

 #### Client Software Setup

-You will need to follow the instructions [here](https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation "here"), but instead of downloading the linked STM32 files zip from there, download it from [here](https://github.com/HexTank/Arduino_STM32 "here") instead, as this is a known working branch.
+You will need to follow the instructions [here](https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation "here") and follow the guide for setting up a Maple Mini.

 The project will eventually migrate to the official STM branch once Maple Mini SPI support is stable.